-- 17 Miracles (2011) — Based on a True Story, follows the ill-fated Willie Handcart Company on their trek to Utah in 1856, detailing several of the miracles individuals experienced.
+- 17 Miracles (2011) — Based on a True Story, follows the ill-fated Willie Handcart Company on their trek to Utah in 1856, detailing several of the miracles individuals, and specifically one sub-captain, Levi Savage, experienced.

 - Ephraim's Rescue (2013) — Prequel/midquel focusing on Ephraim Hanks, from his conversion to his role in the Handcart trek.

 - The Saratov Approach (2013) — Two LDS missionaries serving in Russia are kidnapped and held for a $300,000 ransom.
 Based on a True Story that occurred in 1998.

 - Inspired Guns (2014) — What happens when two Mormon missionaries teach members of the mafia only for them to think the missionaries have a secret order from "The Boss" for their next hit?
 Hilarity Ensues!

 - 16 Stones (2014) — In 1830s Missouri, a blacksmith and his friends go on a perilous journey to retrieve the 16 Jaredite stones and protect his town from persecution.

 - Wayward: The Prodigal Son (2014) — A rebellious son tries to get his life back together and restore the bond with his dying father.